 Review: Gossamer Gear G4-20 Pack

 Weighing in at just 22.1 ounces, the G4-20 is an ultralight, frameless pack built for minimalist hikers.
 Despite its weight—or lack thereof—it carries impressively well.
-The pack is made from robic nylon, a lightweight and durable fabric that’s held up well against abrasive trails and overgrown brush.
-I especially appreciate the roll-top closure, which gives you that little extra room when you need just one more luxury item.
-And then there’s the removable sit pad—a fantastic feature that doubles as back padding while hiking and a cushy seat when you stop to rest.
+Its made from robic nylon, a lightweight and durable fabric that holds up well against abrasive trails and overgrown brush.
+I especially appreciate the roll-top closure, which gives you that little extra room when you need that one last luxury item.
+And then there’s the removable sit pad—a fantastic feature that functions as back padding while hiking and a cushy seat when you stop to rest.

 Available at gossamergear.com; $205.